LIFE-SAVING COFFEE

 prevailing hope

-The first baby to be born at the Hospital of Hope, Noella Mweragi is now a healthy little 5-year-old girl, living on Idjwi Island in Eastern DRC.
+The first baby to be born at the Hospital of Hope, Noella Mweragi, is now a healthy 5-year-old girl growing up on Idjwi Island in Eastern DRC.
 Before Noella, less than 50% of pregnancies on the island made it to successful delivery.
-Since Noella’s birth, on 26th Dec 2020, over 4,000 other babies have been safely welcomed at the hospital.
-However, whilst Noella’s birth marked the start of a remarkable mission, it is painfully clear more needs to be done to save lives on the coffee-growing island.
-That is why we are pledging to expand the critical healthcare provision for the Idjwi Island community.
+Since Noella’s birth on 26th December 2020, more than 4,000 babies have been safely delivered at the hospital.
+While Noella’s birth marked the start of a remarkable mission, it is still clear that more needs to be done to save lives on this coffee-growing island.
+That's why we're expanding the critical healthcare provision for the Idjwi Island community.

 Noella Mweragi an African child outside